mautic/developer-documentation-new/docs/themes/getting_started.rst

-Getting started with themes
+Getting started with Themes
 ==========================================================

-You can use Themes to create default content and layouts for Emails and Landing Pages written in the `Twig templating language <https://twig.symfony.com/>`__.
+You can use Themes to create default content and layouts for Emails and Landing Pages written in the :xref:`Twig documentation`.

 You can use Themes to also customize Form pages, for example when visiting /form/ID, or using an iframe to embed a Form into a third party page.
-You can also customize the Form structure and fields but need to use PHP files, which disqualifies the theme from being installable through Mautic's Theme manager.
+You can also customize the Form structure and fields but need to use PHP files, which disqualifies the Theme from being installable through Mautic's Theme manager.
 It must therefore be manually uploaded to the server.

 Finally, use a special ``system`` Theme to override system templates to avoid losing core code changes with future upgrades.